Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

-Prior to each season, auditions are held to sing the National Anthem at Nationals home games.
+Prior to each season, auditions are held to sing the national anthem at Nationals home games.
 Additional information can be found online at nationals.com/anthem.

 The NatPack, the official Nationals Park entertainment crew, is responsible for interacting with guests throughout the game.
-Guests may see the NatPack hosting various contests and promotions at Nationals Park and throughout the D.C. area.
+Guests may see the NatPack hosting various contests and promotions at Nationals Park and across the D.C. area.

 A game is official after five innings have been completed (4 1/2 innings if the home team is ahead).

 The out-of-town scoreboard is located in right-center field on the outfield wall.

 All food items must be contained in single serving bags within a soft-sided container or cooler that does not exceed 16"x16"x8".
 Metal, plastic or glass containers of any kind (except for clear, factory-sealed or empty, plastic water bottles, no larger than one liter, juice boxes, insulin containers, and baby food) are prohibited at Nationals Park.
 Only one water bottle per person will be permitted.
 See GUEST CONDUCT POLICY (Prohibited Items).

 The day after the Nationals win and score at least seven runs, fans can use the promo code NATS50 for 50% off their entire order at PapaJohns.com.

 For information regarding parking at or around Nationals Park, go to nationals.com/parking.